 - Antiviral medicine.
 Antiviral medicine, such as acyclovir, is usually used to treat adults and people who have weak immune systems.
 It's used after you start to have symptoms of chickenpox.
 Healthy children usually don't need this medicine when they have chickenpox.
 It isn't known whether antiviral medicines reduce a person's chances of having complications of chickenpox.

 Medicines to relieve pain and discomfort

 After you have symptoms of chickenpox, you can take over-the-counter medicines to help relieve discomfort.
 Check with your child's doctor before giving medicine to your child.

-- Acetaminophen (such as Tylenol) or ibuprofen (such as Advil) to control pain and fever.
+- Acetaminophen (such as Tylenol) or ibuprofen (such as Advil) to reduce pain and fever.
 Follow the package instructions carefully.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
 People over age 20 also can take aspirin to reduce fever.
 Do not give aspirin to anyone younger than 20, because of the risk of Reye syndrome.

-- Oral antihistamines to relieve itching, such as Benadryl or Vistaril.
+- Oral antihistamines (such as diphenhydramine) to relieve itching.
 Talk to your doctor before using any antihistamine lotions or creams on yourself or your child.
 And check with your child's doctor before giving antihistamine pills to your child.